lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Exercise Instructions:**

-Working in small groups (3-4 people), map the information flows in an organisation you know well (current employer, previous employer, or case study organization).
+Working in small groups (3-4 people), map the information flows in an organisation you know well (current employer, previous employer, or case study organisation).

 1. **Information Sources**: Where does critical information originate in your organisation?